Frequently Asked Questions (FAQs)

 The 9 census divisions area: New England, Middle Atlantic, South Atlantic, East South Central, West South Central, West South Central, East North Central, West North Central, Mountain, and Pacific.

-Therefore, in the calculation of the modeled estimates, the relationships between wage rates and the job characteristics from the larger NCS sample area are assumed to hold in all of the smaller areas that the larger area contains.
+Therefore, in the calculation of the modeled estimates, the relationships between wage rates and the job characteristics from the larger sample area are assumed to hold in all of the smaller areas that the larger area contains.

-How are the modeled wage estimates calculated?
+How are modeled wage estimates calculated?

 The method for calculating modeled wage estimates by job characteristics follows essentially the procedures and formula that the OES program uses to calculate its estimates, with an additional step to incorporate job characteristics and work levels from the NCS program.

-No, modeled wage estimates will include additional detail where there is sufficient sample to meet publication criteria.
+No, modeled wage estimates reflect detail only where there is sufficient sample to meet publication criteria.
 There are three components to the publication criteria: (1) there must be sufficient OES data to support a published estimate for the occupation in the area, (2) there must be sufficient NCS data for the area, occupation, job characteristic, and work level to support the published estimate, and (3) the NCS–OES wage estimate for the area, occupation, job characteristic, and work level must fit broadly within expectations based on the patterns of compensation data.

 What are job characteristics?

-How are work levels determined?
+What are work levels and how are they determined?

 Are these estimates a time series?